Agoric/documentation/main/guides/zoe/README.md

 Zoe checks that the contract's instructions are consistent with the offer and with conservation of assets.
-Then it allocates the escrowed payment to the contract's gameSeat and pays out the place NFTs to Alice.
+Then it allocates the escrowed payment to the contract's gameSeat and pays out the place NFTs to Alice in response to the earlier `getPayout(...)` call.

 Alice asks the `Place` issuer what her payout is worth and tests that it's what she wanted.